 I MIGHT NEED IT SOMEDAY.

 Ugh.
 Isn’t that depressing?
 I wanted to have deep, psychologically heavy reasons why I’ve never parted with yarn once I’ve obtained it somehow.
-But nope.
-There’s my single, solitary reason!
+Sadly, that’s not the case.

 Here’s how I tend to look at my yarn stash:

 - I see the insane amount of acrylic yarn I own and think, “I could make SO MANY blankets or scarves or hats or toys with these!!!”

 - I look at my sock yarn and dream of knitting lots of gorgeous pairs of socks and some lovely shawls.

 - I gaze lovingly at my DK to worsted weight wool yarn and think, “these could make the most beautiful hats and gloves.”

 - I check out my novelty yarn and think “stuffed animals!
 Cell phone purses!
 Cute stuff!”

 - I peer at the silly amount of cotton yarn I own and think “dishcloths!
 Washcloths!
 Hand towels!
 WEDDING GIFTS.”